Villfuk02/Project-Nitrogen/Documentation/Notes/Targeting.md

     - above
     - below
     - only level
-- possibly ensure trajectory
-    - straight line
+- check line of sight
     - blocked by terrian
-    - other
-        - ballistic
-        - ...
     - or don't
 - preferred target (configurable)
     - closest to [[Hub]]